briangordon/CelesteExtractor/README.md

 This is a tool for converting the `.data` files used by the game [Celeste](http://www.celestegame.com/) into easily-readable png files.

-This has been tested with files from the MacOS Steam and Windows Steam versions of the game.
+This has been tested with files from the MacOS Steam, Windows Steam, and Linux Steam versions of the game.

 Requirements
 ------------